arevindh/pihole-speedtest/README.md

 ### With Docker

 Simply change the image you're using to our modded one and proceed as usual.
+It's a drop-in replacement.

     ghcr.io/arevindh/pihole-speedtest:latest